 Finally come the crisis, the definitive break and the anew plunge into independence.

 2009 – … Project manager, being entrepreneur temporarily

 I decide to fully concentrate on project management and start my own business as an interim manager.
 This allows me to be at the same time entrepreneur and project manager – which in fact is being an entrepreneur for the time of the project.

 We launch cactus-competence.com and Ines takes over responsibility of the marketing and website programming (at the time still coded in HTML), besides her activities as trainer.

 I’m managing projects in the automotive industry, the service sector and the Internet sector.

 I refine my capability to kick off quickly.
 Since it’s not possible to know everything by myself, I take advantage of my faculty to successfully delegate tasks.
 The teams appreciate that I give them the freedom to accomplish their tasks on their own responsibility and in the same time cover their backs if things go wrong.

 I get my certification as a Project Management Professional (PMP®), but at the same time, I see how the overkill of project management methods and administration deteriorate not only project performance but also the so important fun factor for the project managers and their teams.
-I also start recognising that if the methods were simplified everybody and not just companies and entrepreneurs could profit from them.
+I also start recognizing that if the methods were simplified also small companies and entrepreneurs could profit from them.

-We reorient Cactus Competence to become a consulting and coaching business and we decide that we will strive to help companies, entrepreneurs and project managers to reach their goals.
+We re-orient Cactus Competence to become a consulting and coaching business and we decide that we will strive to help companies and entrepreneurs minimalize their project management and controlling systems so that they reach their goals.